alankarmore/gabicus/app/README.md

     2. develop
  ```
  - always pull code from develop for local development.
- - create .env file in root directory and copy all content from .env.example to .env file and
-   make changes according to requirement like database and other required passwords according
-   to your local environment.
  - Install composer [It's dependency manager for php]

 ```{r, engine='sh', count_lines}